Board of Directors

 In his free time, Calhoun enjoys volunteering at the Alaska Native Medical Center and spending time with my family.
 “We generally like to be outdoors and always look forward to catching fish in the summer,” he said.

 Marie Cleaver is originally from Ruby, and currently resides in Galena.
 She is the daughter of William and Katherine Dozette, and the granddaughter of William L. Dozette and the late Lilli Sweetsir, and the late William Captain, Sr. and the late Eleanor Captain.
-She is married to Clifford Cleaver and is the mother of Camden, Kamea and Kimber Cleaver.
+She is married to Clifford Cleaver and is the mother of Camden, Kamea, Kimber and Katiya Cleaver.

 A former Foundation scholarship recipient, Cleaver studied tribal management at the University of Alaska Fairbanks, and received her certificate in spring 2019.
 Cleaver’s work experience includes Tanana Chiefs Conference, Fairbanks Native Association, and the Ruby Tribal Council.
 She currently works as a budget analyst for the U.S. Fish and Wildlife Service in Galena.